-Adding more to your lit review - Due: Tuesday, Nov 29 at 9:00 am
+Adding more to your lit review - Due: Tuesday, Nov 28 at 9:00 am content in your words with appropriate referencing.

-For this assignment I would like to you further develop your literature review/outline by adding at least another page of new content between now and next week.
-This new content could be direct quotes from appropriate sources or, better yet, paraphrasing content in your words with appropriate referencing.
 Focus also on ensuring there is logic to the flow of your writing; that the headings make sense and that your writing/outline follows the funnel shape we have discussed in class (see Chapter 6 for a review).
 The idea behind this assignment is to move your writing further forward.